agroGandhi/Mac-Restoration-Guide/README.md

-# Follow these simple steps and your computer will be squeaky clean in no time my dude 🤙
+# Follow these simple steps and your computer will be squeaky clean in no time my

+##### Disclaimer - I (andy) do not take any responsibility for loss of files, damage to computers etc etc etc...
+2017 Friday etc

 ## Backup important files